Remote Access Windows Computing (Terminal Servers)

-The basic gist of the Hyak cluster is this: you will SSH into the head node of the Hyak system, where you can do minor work or ask the system for an “interactive node” you can ssh directly to and pound away.
-The “real” way is to make a batch submit script and submit it to the scheduler.
-Once you set up your SSH key relationship, you won’t need to use your eToken often, but keep it around.
-In a standard Hyak node on the batch system, all software is a “module,” so you’ll have to load the “R” or “RevolutionR” module.
-Take a look at “Environment Modules” here.
+The basic gist of the Hyak cluster is this: you will SSH into the head node of the Hyak system, where you can do minor work or ask the system for an “interactive node” you can ssh directly to and work away.
+The “intended” way to use the cluster is to make a batch submit script and submit your job to the scheduler.
+Once you set up your SSH key relationship, you won’t need to use your DUO 2FA login.
+In a standard Hyak node on the batch system, all software is a “module,” so you’ll have to load the “R” or “Microsoft R open” (Formerly RevolutionR) module.
+Take a look at “Software Development Tools” here.

 Additional information is available below:

-Have a lot of jobs you’d like to run?
+Have a lot of parallel workloads to run?
 Using the backfill queue offers the working potential of thousands of CPU cores.

-NOTE: Each job in the backfill queue can only run for 2 hours before being shut down, so divide your jobs up accordingly!
+NOTE: Each job in the backfill queue can only run for ~2 hours before being shut down, so divide your jobs up accordingly and/or use “checkpointing”!